TimeMagazine/california-vaccination-data/README.md

 No problem.
 Would you like [JSON](/data/json/california_vaccine_data.json) or [CSV](/data/csv/california_vaccine_data.csv)?

+##Are you interested in my own analysis of the data?
+Absolutely!
+Feel free to open issues, submit PRs, or fire a note to Chris Wilson at <mailto:chris.wilson@time.com>.
+We would love to publish your own insights (with full credit and consultation, of course).

 ##Actually, I'd like to recreate this data from scratch.

 Great!
 The Excel files in `/raw/` are unmodified from the source.
 The CSV files in `/formatted/` are hand-modified to get rid of nasty Excel formatting and ungainly joined columns but are otherwise unchanged.